| How to Use Concordances

 strength that Christ ever gives to His humble children, obey those

 books, and your future is assured.
+Another

 interesting passage is very important to us, doctrinally: